Sitecore/jss/packages/sitecore-jss-proxy/README.md

-# Sitecore JavaScript Services Proxy
+# Sitecore JavaScript Rendering SDK Proxy

 This module is provided as a part of Sitecore JavaScript Services.
 It contains the headless-mode SSR proxy implementation.